Guidelines for application

 When will the applicants be informed of the decisions?

-The call’s funding decisions will be published at the end of the August 2023.
+The call’s funding decisions will be published at the end of August 2024.
 All applicants will be informed of the Foundation’s decision by email.

 When can projects be started?